 Finally, consideration of what each patient desires as a treatment goal versus what he or she finds acceptable as an orthodontic treatment may be the most influential factor.
 In order to serve each patient well, the orthodontist needs to master multiple approaches, know the strengths and limitations of each approach relative to that particular situation, and be willing and able to communicate with the patient in such a way that there is a level of understanding sufficient to make an ideal choice.

-Also, it has been my experience that the adult patient may have an intuitive awareness with respect to changes in facial aesthetics that will result from treatment.
-Therefore, I closely attend to any such thoughts from a patient and incorporate these thoughts into the treatment plan.
-However, I have been consulted by many adults for whom I did not recommend treatment, or have recommended limited treatment that does not impact the facial balance.
+Also, it has been our experience that the adult patient may have an intuitive awareness with respect to changes in facial aesthetics that will result from treatment.
+Therefore, we closely attend to any such thoughts from a patient and incorporate these thoughts into the treatment plan.
+However, we have been consulted by many adults for whom we did not recommend treatment, or have recommended limited treatment that does not impact the facial balance.
 In such cases, the patient has presented with concerns regarding the appearance of the dentition; but to bring that dentition to ideal occlusion would result in a detriment to facial aesthetics.
-This is not the norm for an adult seeking orthodontic care, but when it does occur I am obliged to recommend limited or no treatment if I feel, when considering the face as a whole, that the result will be unsatisfactory.
+This is not the norm for an adult seeking orthodontic care, but when it does occur we are obliged to recommend limited or no treatment if we feel, when considering the face as a whole, that the result will be unsatisfactory.

 We hope that this brief guide to orthodontics and dentofacial orthopedics has been of aid to you in choosing the best course for yourself, or your child.
 If you would like more information, please contact our office.